Skip to content

 SN OperatorbsnesSNES®, SFCSettings, Cheats, Shaders

-These cores are officially supported and offer excellent accuracy and compatibility.
+These cores are officially supported and recommended for most users.

 Core features explained